 If you’ve worked with students who are struggling with figuring out their career path, you’ve felt their pain.
-It is very hard to have a sense of purpose when there is so much uncertainty regarding what comes next.
-Managing the minefield of trials and errors is a major challenge for everyone involved.
+Or maybe you are an individiual struggling to decide what career path to take.
+Either way, it is very hard to have a sense of purpose when there is so much uncertainty regarding what comes next.
+Managing the minefield of trials and errors is a major challenge for everyone.

 Vocational psychologists have addressed the question of what actually works in career decision-making by using rigorous research to investigate the effectiveness of career interventions.
 By “interventions” here, I mean any kind of guided strategies or activities designed to help people address their career decision-making concerns.

 Many studies test the effectiveness of an intervention by conducting an experiment.
 In the simplest version of this, they begin by identifying a group of people with relevant needs (say, individuals seeking career counseling), then randomly assign them into two conditions.

 In the first, these recruits participate in the career intervention being tested — whether that is one-on-one career counseling, group counseling, a classroom-based intervention, a workshop, or an online assessment system.